MKVO-pts/COC_clanBOT/README.md

 * [Setup](#setup)

 ## General info
+This BOT will keep your discord server updated everything that happened in your clan, and it's very simple to use!
 Clash of Clans Bot to track your clan acctivity!
-100 % Automaticly after configure it
+100 % Automaticly, after configure the ``config.py``file

 ## Features
 This project do: